puremourning/vimspector/README.md

 xmap <Leader>di <Plug>VimspectorBalloonEval
 ```

-You may also wish to add mappings for going up/down the stack, for example:
+You may also wish to add mappings for navigating up/down the stack, for example:

 ```viml
 nmap <LocalLeader><F11> <Plug>VimspectorUpFrame